factorien/Builderien/README.md

 Basically Builderien created using several `clojure` macros which parse and provide the necessary information for the `clojurescript/re-frame` application in compile time based on the website.

-Clojure macros look for a environment variable called `WEBMAN_WEBSITE` that contains the domain name of the website and load the configuration for the given website from `./resources/websites/WEBSITE_WEBSITE.edn` and load the stylesheet from `./sass/WEBSITE_WEBSITE.sass`.
+Clojure macros look for a environment variable called `BUIDERIEN_WEBSITE` that contains the domain name of the website and load the configuration for the given website from `./resources/websites/WEBSITE_WEBSITE.edn` and load the stylesheet from `./sass/WEBSITE_WEBSITE.sass`.

 So basically in order to add support for a new website all you have to do is to create those two files and set the environment variable.